rustedpy/result/README.rst

 - Custom exceptions required to indicate each possible failure case -- verbose, ad-hoc
 - No guarantee caller is going to catch your exception -- runtime errors galore
-- Failures implicitly propagate up, without warning, to function higher in the call stack probably not expecting them -- DB exception in a HTTP request handler?
+- Exceptions implicitly propagate up, without warning, to function higher in the call stack probably not expecting them -- DB exception in a HTTP request handler?
 - Runtime costs of throwing exceptions; much slower than returning a value -- understandably a smaller issue here as opposed to something like C++, since